In this article:

 All projects have stakeholders, even the very smallest initiatives.
 The major reason that most project management approaches give for doing stakeholder management is that it helps you understand more about the people who will be affected by the project.
-This then enables you to plan communication and engagement strategies to head off any problems.

 You know the drill – map influence and interest, then work to try to move any negative stakeholders into the quadrant where they should be through interesting communication approaches and stressing the project benefits for them.